onigetoc/require2import/README.md

 *   Named imports from `require()`

 The script can be used to transform individual files or entire directories, making it easy to migrate your existing Node.js projects to use ES modules.
+For now it will only convert .js file extension.

 ### Installation